its-the-shrimp/its-the-shrimp/README.md

 Here are some of the things I've done as a programmer:

 ## Projects:
+- [shrimple.download](https://shrimple.download): Online service for downloading audio & video from your favourite websites
 - [shrimple](https://github.com/its-the-shrimp/shrimple): Static website generator supercharged with Lua
 - [shrimple-docs](https://github.com/its-the-shrimp/shrimple-docs): CLI for browsing Rust docs right in the terminal
 - [shrimple-localhost](https://github.com/its-the-shrimp/shrimple-localhost): Zero-dependency minimal Rust library & CLI for a local HTTP server